Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 ---
 title: "Vulkan resources"
 permalink: "/blog/vulkan-resources/"
 excerpt: "Explanation of memory allocation in Vulkan.
-Walkthrough VBuffer and VkImage options and usages."
+How to use AMD's Vulkan Memory Allocator library.
+Exploring different parameters for VBuffer and VkImage."
 date: 2023-12-17 12:00:00
 image: "./layout-preinitialized-required.png"
 draft: false